 Exercise Science Department

-The Exercise Science Department at Shippensburg University has been training the next generation of exercise scientists since 2004.
-Our mission is to professionally prepare our students for real-world situations, which means that we do not sit in a classroom all day.
+The Exercise Science Department at Shippensburg University has been training this next generation of exercise scientists since 2004.
+Our mission is to prepare students for real-world and professional situations, which means that we do not sit in a classroom all day.
 Our students learn by doing, which distinguishes Exercise Science from other majors.
-This hands-on approach positions our graduates to be successful immediately upon earning their degree or after graduate studies.
-These experiences also prepare students to obtain industry-leading certifications offered by the American College of Sports Medicine (ACSM) and National Strength and Conditioning Association (NSCA).
+This hands-on approach positions our graduates to be successful immediately upon earning their degree or after furthering their studies in graduate school.
+These experiences also prepare students to obtain industry-leading certifications offered by the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).

 - Physical Therapy